Hodgin Hall: Original building

 The University of New Mexico was established in February 1889 by an act of the territorial legislature, which specified that the campus would be located on high ground north of Railroad Avenue.
 Later that year, a remote plot of land on the East Mesa was acquired for that purpose.
 The newly assembled board of regents then set about planning the university's first building, which was to be a three-story brick building containing classrooms, offices, a laboratory, and an assembly room.
 Jesse M. Wheelock of Albuquerque was chosen as the architect in 1890 after an open call for proposals, and the building was completed at a cost of $26,000.

 The University Building opened at the start of the fall term in 1892 and served as the university's only facility for nearly a decade.
 As the campus grew, it became known as the Main Building and then the Administration Building.
 Problems were soon evident.
 The building's extremely isolated location on top of the mesa left it exposed to strong winds from the west, which blew out window panes and generated large, unforeseen loads on the massive roof structure.
-By 1901, the exterior brick walls were noticeably bulging and the top floor was reinforced with iron rods at the recommendation of local architect Edward B. Christy.
+By 1901, the exterior brick walls were noticeably bulging and the top floor was reinforced with iron rods at the recommendation of local architect Edward Buxton Cristy.
 The gables, chimneys, and roof required repairs again in 1904.

 In my opinion, the roof is too heavy for the building I see nothing at the present moment to cause alarm, but there is certainly room for a reasonable question as to the results if a severe storm should move the main truss that really supports the whole roof.